Blady-Com/gnoga/docs/native_gtk_apps.md

    ``` ada
       Gnoga.Application.Singleton.Initialize (Main_Window => M, Verbose => False);
    ```
 6. Build your singleton as usual and now on launch will start it's own native Gtk Window.
+(Note: That you need to make sure that gnoga_gtk_window.o from gnoga/obj is in your projects obj path)